payemcard/payemcard-interview-template-interview-payem-interview/README.md

 - **Backend**
   - Simulates a database using a file where all reads and writes are performed.

+## Note on Codebase

+The current code is just a boilerplate and can be modified to improve readability, performance, and overall quality.
+Feel free to refactor or restructure the code to better suit your implementation and demonstrate your skills.

 ## Repository Structure

 For your convenience, we have prepared a template to help you get started.
 The template includes the following folders: